Scientists finally solve mystery of Jupiter’s spectacular X-ray auroras

 Researchers combined close-up observations of Jupiter’s environment by NASA’s satellite Juno – which has been orbiting our solar system’s biggest planet since 2016 – with simultaneous X-ray measurements from the European Space Agency’s XMM-Newton observatory, which is in Earth’s orbit.

-These observations were carried out continuously for a 26-hours.
+These observations were carried out continuously for a 26-hour period.

-The scientists found a clear correlation between waves in the plasma detected by Juno and X-ray auroral flares at Jupiter’s north pole recorded by X-MM Newton.
-They then used computer modelling to confirm that the waves would drive the heavy particles towards Jupiter’s atmosphere.
+The scientists found a clear correlation between waves in the plasma detected by Juno and the X-ray auroral flares at Jupiter’s north pole recorded by X-MM Newton.
+The researchers then used computer modelling to confirm that the waves would drive the heavy ion particles towards Jupiter’s atmosphere.

 Professor Graziella Branduardi-Raymont said: “X-rays are typically produced by extremely powerful and violent phenomena such as black holes and neutron stars, so it seems strange that mere planets produce them too.